 Chopper 3 crew details the moment Danelo Calvacante was captured

-PHILADELPHIA (CBS) -- Our CBS Philadelphia chopper was the first to bring you the video of Danello Calvacante's dramatic capture.
+PHILADELPHIA (CBS) -- Our CBS Philadelphia chopper was the first to bring you the video of Danelo Calvacante's dramatic capture.

 We've heard from so many who were negatively impacted by Cavalcante's escape from prison and the subsequent manhunt to apprehend him.